vectorgrp/sil-kit/README.rst

 * The `SIL Kit Adapters for TAP devices <https://github.com/vectorgrp/sil-kit-adapters-tap>`_ project provides first-class support for TAP devices of the host operating system.

+* The `SIL Kit Adapter for SocketCAN <https://github.com/vectorgrp/sil-kit-adapters-vcan>`_ can be used to attach a virtual CAN (Controller Area Network) interface (SocketCAN) to a Vector SIL Kit CAN bus.

 Getting Started - GIT Clone
 ----------------------------------------